amjadmohamednabeel/InteractiveQuestionnaire/readme.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](license.md) file for details.
+This project is licensed under the Copyright (c) License - see the [LICENSE](license.md) file for details.

 ## 👥 Authors